Boris-Barboris/AtmosphereAutopilot/README.md

 * _desired course_ - azimuth in degrees to follow in _Course_ mode.
 * _Hold specific altitude_ - activate if want altitude control.
 * _desired altitude_ - desired baromethric altitude in meters above sea level.
 * _Speed control_ - throttle automation to maintain speed setpoint.
-Handeled by "Prograde thrust controller".
+Handeled by "Prograde thrust controller
-* _Cruise speed_ - m/s airspeed setpoint for speed control.
+* _pseudo-FLC - toggle for pseudo-FLC (Flight Level Change) control law for ascend.
+Will force CF to respect speed setpoint and craft thrust parameters when choosing ascent angle.
+* _flc margin_ - default value 15 m/s.
+Span of pseudo-FLC algorithm relaxation region.
+Decrease if don't want to tolerate errors in speed.
+Algorithm will not converge below some minimal value, so be careful.
 * _strength mult_ - default value 0.75.
 Will be multiplied in the runtime on Director controller's strength to restrain maneuvers.
 Tune to achieve slover or faster behaviour.
 * _height relax time_ - default value 6.0 seconds.
 Time frame of proportional control law jurisdiction, related to relaxation behaviour.
 Tune to prevent overshooting, if really needed.
 * _height relax Kp_ - gain for proportional law, decrease to slow down relaxation.
-* _max climb angle_ - default value 20 degrees.
-Limit on climb and drop maneuver pitch.
+* _max climb angle_ - default value 30 degrees.
+Global limit on climb and drop maneuver velocity pitch.
 Will sometimes be exceeded, it's okay.

 # Default Modules descriptions